 Risk status is monitored by the second line and reported periodically to operational management.
-The Audit Committee is informed on the risk profile of Lemonade on a quarterly basis via during the Audit Committee meeting wherein the Risk Dashboard is presented.
+The Audit and Risk Committee is informed on the risk profile of Lemonade Insurance N.V. on a quarterly basis during the Audit and Risk Committee meeting wherein the Risk Dashboard is presented.